alenssy/tesla_cars/README.md

 # tesla_cars

-color switch for car tesla using library JQuery
+color switch for Tesla Roadster using library JQuery